J0hn1975/Milestone-Project-One-Reef/README.md

 I have deployed this site to GitHub pages

-> 1. Log in to git hub and find the respositry you wish to deploy
+> 1. Log in to git hub and find the repository you wish to deploy
-> 2. On the respository click on **Settings**
+> 2. On the repository click on **Settings**
-> 3. From left the hand menue click on **Pages**
+> 3. From left the hand menu click on **Pages**
 > 4. Click on the **Source** option
 > 5. From the dropdown change **none** to **master branch**
-> 6. The deplyment will take a few moments to finalise
+> 6. The deployment will take a few moments to finalise
 > 7. The live site URL is now displayed under Github Pages

 Clone site locally

-> 1. Log in to Github and navigate to main page of repository
+> 1. Log in to Github and navigate to the main page of the repository
 > 2. Click on **Code** above the list of files
-> 3. Copy the link under clone to https
+> 3. Copy the link under clone to HTTPS
-> 4. Open Git bash
+> 4. Open Git Bash
-> 5. If required change the directory to where you would like repo cloned to
+> 5. If required change the directory to where you would like the repo cloned to
 > 6. Type git clone and then copy in repo URL
-> 7. Press enter and repo will go through short cloning process
+> 7. Press enter and the repo will go through a short cloning process
 ---

 # Credits